 Finding our tribe even affects us on the deepest psychic levels.
 Within our energetic makeup, we have an energy center (or chakra) that corresponds to this need for tribal connections.
 The root chakra, as it’s called, is located at the base of your spine and represents your foundation.
 It is in this powerful place that your tribal consciousness resides and from where you absorb energies from your tribal interactions.

-Your possession of tribal power guides the development of your sense of safety, security and belonging.
-People who aren’t able to find their tribe or face tribal challenges can experience a loss of psychic power, which makes them susceptible to physical ailments that are commonly associated with a blocked root chakra such as immune disorders or issues with their bones, legs, feet and rectum.
+Your tribal power guides the development of your sense of safety, security and belonging.
+People who aren’t able to find their tribe or face challenges can experience a loss of psychic power, which makes them susceptible to physical ailments that are commonly associated with a blocked root chakra such as immune disorders or issues with their bones, legs, feet and rectum.

 For these reasons (and several more), I encourage you to step out of your usual social circle and make efforts towards finding your tribe.
 Based on my personal experiences, it’s totally worth the effort!
 Here’s a five-step process to guide you along the course of finding your own tribe:

 1. Get comfortable in your own skin: Before we let people into our lives, we have to first clean house, so to speak.
 We need to create a sense of home within ourselves.
 We can’t develop healthy bonds with other people if we’re still harboring feelings of hurt, pain and rejection from past experiences.
 It’s important that we prioritize dealing with our emotional issues and work on building a defined identity so that we can attract people who are on a healthy, energetic wavelength.
 Tribal connections can only promote progress and wellbeing if its constituents take responsibility for their personal growth and feel comfortable in their own skin as they interact with others.
 Bottom line is – love yourself first if you want to find people who’ll reflect that love back to you.